gannonjs/Published_Data/UDG_Spectroscopic_Data/README.md

 We base this request on discussions held with community members at the conference "The Sunrise of Ultra-Diffuse Galaxies" held in Sesto, Italy July 2023.

-### Please note that the galaxies DF44 and DFX1 are currently repeated with the two disagreeing globular cluster counts.
-If not using this table to compare to globular cluster counts one entry should be deleted.

 It contains:
 1) This Readme
 2) bibiography.txt - A bibliography of bibtex entries for the source material